By Pastor Matthew Trewhella

 I also learned, that for most marriages, how the couple was doing together sexually was a barometer of sorts as to the health of the marriage in its entirety.
 In other words, how their marriage is doing is directly tied to how they are doing with each other sexually.
 Generally speaking, a problem marriage means less sex.
 A good marriage means more sex.

-I was horrified to learn that sex once a month was common and sex once every six months was not uncommon (yikes!) in problem marriages.
-As I counseled couples, I began to realize how much I could learn about the state of the marriage just by asking how they were doing intimately.
+I was horrified to learn that sex once a month was common and sex once every six months was not uncommon in problem marriages.
+I began to realize how much I could learn about the state of the marriage just by asking how they were doing intimately.
 It tends to act as an incredible gauge as to the direness of the situation.

-As the years went by, I also fixed upon a common problem in troubled marriages, namely, the man had not learned how to please his wife physically.
-I met plenty of men who had never pleased their wives in 10, 15, 20 even 30 years of marriage.
+As the years of counseling went by, I also fixed upon a common problem in troubled marriages, namely, the man had not learned how to please his wife sexually.
+I met plenty of men who had never pleased their wives in 10, 15, 20 or even 30 years of marriage.